mariahgaoiran/mariahgaoiran.github.io/essays/ESLintIsWatching.md

 Any sane person undergoing stricter standard changes would find it troublesome to suddenly have to care about a problem that wasn't an issue the day before.
 ESLint, a code quality tool I use with IntelliJ, was created to drive these such people insane.
 Myself included.
 Even though I believed I was a clean programmer, ESLint seemed to have a problem with the spacing in my code blocks.
 Wanted to throw a fit when there wasn't a newline at the end of a file.
 Screamed indecencies because I used defined a variable as a let instead of a const.

 But really, was any of that screaming in vain?
-You may think, there's no point in writing about 'rebellion' if the so called rebels don't prevail over their opposers.
+You may think, there's no point in writing about 'rebellion' if the so called rebels don't prevail over their opposition.
 If you keep that thought in your mind, for one, you'll never be able to stomach 1984.
 Secondly, you won't ever see the benefits of little-miss-perfect ESLint.

 No one likes a show off, but it's hard to argue with them if everything they do is a validation of their proclaimed splendor.
 Although I found ESLint highly annoying to deal with at first, I adapted quickly to the standards it held for me.
 There weren't any hard issues that needed to be thought through much.
 As a programmer, one finds that troubleshooting simple quick fixes, like inserting a space, is incredibly minor compared to bigger issues, like rewriting entire blocks of code.
 ESLint even goes through the trouble to tell you exactly what part of a line must be fixed, making the process more bearable.